 The chapter provides the summary of the findings from chapter four, and it also gives the conclusions and recommendations of the study based on the objectives of the study.
-The objective of this study was to assess the effect of drug and substance abuse on participation in learning among secondary school students in jinja District, Busede Sub-county County in Uganda.
+The objective of this study was to assess the effect of drug and substance abuse on participation in learning among secondary school students in Bunyangabu District, Uganda.